diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/readme.md

 ## 1. Description of the Project

-This project is dedicated to producing an app for the company **Shodrone** that will allow a user to schedule a drone show.
+This project is an app for the company **Shodrone**. \
-The app will be a console based application that will allow the user to schedule a drone show by requesting a show to a CRM Collaborator.
-The CRM Collaborator will submit the request to the Show Designer, who will design new figures for the show.
-The Show Designer will then submit the figures to the Drone Tech, who will test those figures on a simulator checking if the drones are able to perform the figure without crashing with each other.
-After the testing, the Drone Tech will submit the figures to the CRM Collaborator, who will create one or more show proposals in according to the show request.
-In case of a show proposal being accepted, by following all the requirements, the CRM Collaborator will send the show proposal to the customer.
-The Customer will then accept or reject the show proposal sent by the CRM Collaborator.
-In case of rejection, the CRM Team will have to discuss a new date with the customer, but in case of acceptance then the show will be marked as scheduled.
+The application has a console line interface. \
+It allows the client to request and schedule a show. \
+The show consists in a sequence of figures represented by drones. \
+This project also includes a simulator to test the different figures and the shows.

 ## 2. Planning and Technical Documentation